-Wind River Linux Platform Project Development The message "Network access disabled through BB_NO_NETWORK" appears while fetching linux-yocto.
+(ISSDEV- 2664) Linux 7 and 8 during Intel System Studio installation is no longer supported in Intel System Studio 2019 Update 2.
+System Studio install directory has been removed in the Intel System Studio 2019 Update 2 release. supports integration of Intel System Studio libraries and analysis tools with current Yocto releases.
+The Yocto Project Compatible platform project plug-ins support Wind River Linux LTS-17 and Yocto Project 2.5 and 2.6.
+Yocto compatible Linux Platform Project Development If the default browser is already open and Intel System Studio is installed as a root user, Toaster will not be launched in the default browser.
+Users will be unable to configure their platform project via Toaster.
+Close any running instance of the default browser before attempting to create a platform project in Intel System Studio, when Intel System Studio is installed as root.
+Yocto compatible Linux Platform Project Development The message "Network access disabled through BB_NO_NETWORK" appears while fetching linux-yocto.
 The kernel source (which is included in the wrlinux layer) has been updated since Toaster was started and Toaster did not detect the change.
 1. Remove the older wrlinux cloned repository, and thus the older kernel repository: \$ rm -rf <installdir>/toaster_clones/gitlx git.wrs.com_git_layers_wrlinux_WRLI NUX_10_17_LTS 2.
 Open the project in Toaster via the KERNEL CONFIGURATION TOOL.
 3. Click Update.
-4. This will re-clone the removed repo and things will again be in sync.</installdir> -- --- -- ---
+4. This will re-clone the repository and things will again be in sync.</installdir>